tapi-ccss/tapi-ccss/README.md

 ├── survey.html             # Main landing page
 ├── images                  # Other images or logos
 │  └── tapi_bldg.jpg        # Background image
+│  └── internal.png         # Internal Service button image
+│  └── external.png         # External Service button image
 └── README.md               # Project documentation

 ---

+## 🗓️ Recent Updates

+## ✅ Version Improvements:
+* Added grayscale effect to button backgrounds with color reveal on hover
+* Centered button text above background images using flex layout
+* Assigned distinct background images to the Internal and External buttons
+* Preserved content clarity by using rgba() for container background opacity
+* Maintained full responsiveness with improved layout spacing for mobile screens

+---

 ## 🔄 Latest Changes

-### 🔧 Visual Enhancements
+## 🔧 Visual Enhancements
-- Applied a semi-transparent background to the `.container` using `rgba()` instead of `opacity`, preserving the visibility of text and button content
+* Applied a semi-transparent background to the .container using rgba() instead of opacity, preserving the visibility of text and button content
-- Ensured layout remains clean and readable on all screen sizes without text washout or reduced contrast
+* Button text is now overlaid clearly using flex alignment to remain legible regardless of the image
+* Button background images are different for Internal and External services, grayscale by default, with full color on hover
+* Increased button size for better visibility and touch interaction
+* Ensured all changes maintain responsive behavior on screens of all sizes

 ---